 Slip and fall injuries are often more serious than many people believe.
 Broken bones, torn ligaments, or even a traumatic brain injury can occur after a fall, leaving victims with major injuries that require hospitalization, surgery, and rehabilitation.
-Suppose you fell after a property owner or manager ignored or overlooked a hazard.
-In that case, you may be eligible for compensation to pay your medical costs, cover your lost wages, and more.
+If you fell after a property owner or manager ignored or overlooked a hazard, you may be eligible for compensation to pay all your present and future needs.

 The Port St. Lucie slip and fall injury lawyers at the Law Offices of Anidjar & Levine can help you recover damages.
-We offer complimentary case evaluations so you can learn about working with our Port St. Lucie personal injury lawyers.
+We offer complimentary case evaluations so you can learn about your options.
+Call now and let our Port St. Lucie personal injury lawyers get to work on your case.
+We will even come to see you if you cannot travel.

-Your damages are based on what you have personally lost due to this fall.
-For many victims, that looks like compensation for:
+Your damages are based in part on the money you have lost.
+For many victims, that includes compensation for:

 - Rehabilitation expenses